PawQualityProducts/Ender5_DirectDrive/README.md

 ## Configuration
 The Extuder E-Steps were calibrated when I installed the WINSINN Ender Dual Gear Extruder;<br />
-However (so far), no other printer, extruder or slicer configuration setting changes have been required
+However, no other printer, extruder or slicer configuration setting changes have been required.